licarpen/aws-developer/README.md

   * Redis/Memcached
   * cache capability
   * Redis and Memcached are popular, open-source, in-memory data stores.
 Although they are both easy to use and offer high performance, there are important differences to consider when choosing an engine.
 Memcached is designed for simplicity while Redis offers a rich set of features that make it effective for a wide range of use cases.

-In this scenario, Redis can provide a much more durable and powerful cache layer to the prototype distributed system, however, you should take note of one keyword in the requirement: multithreaded.
-In terms of commands execution, Redis is mostly a single-threaded server.
+  * Redis can provide a much more durable and powerful cache layer to the prototype distributed system
+  * Redis is mostly a single-threaded server.
 It is not designed to benefit from multiple CPU cores unlike Memcached, however, you can launch several Redis instances to scale out on several cores if needed.

-Memcached is a more suitable choice since the scenario specifies that the system will run large nodes with multiple cores or threads which Memcached can adequately provide.
+  * Memcached is a more suitable choice when the system will run large nodes with multiple cores or threads which Memcached can adequately provide.

-You can choose Memcached over Redis if you have the following requirements:
+  * Choose Memcached over Redis if you have the following requirements:

-– You need the simplest model possible.
+    * You need the simplest model possible.

-– You need to run large nodes with multiple cores or threads.
+    * You need to run large nodes with multiple cores or threads.

-– You need the ability to scale out and in, adding and removing nodes as demand on your system increases and decreases.
+    * You need the ability to scale out and in, adding and removing nodes as demand on your system increases and decreases.

-– You need to cache objects, such as a database.
+    * You need to cache objects, such as a database.

 * Redshift: OLAP - analytic processing